jlleongarcia/jlleongarcia/content/blog/other-dron.md

 Hardware wise:
 * The battery last ~10 min
+* Weight ~80g
 * Price ~100$
-* It has an Intel CPU which we can program with python
+* It has an Intel CPU which we can program with python, 5MP Camera with 720P Live View Vision System, WIFI 802.11n 2.4G,

 So far it can do the following: